cbrun/cbrun.github.io/_posts/2016-05-18-ecore-ecore-diagrams.md

 </figure>

 Here is a general diagram highlighting the references and attributes.
 It might look a bit crowded at first but it is filled with information.
-You can get and understand how all of the primary aspects of Ecore are working with just this diagram.
+You can get and understand how all of the primary aspects of Ecore are working just using this diagram.

 <figure>
     <a href="{{ site.url }}/images/blog/ecore-components-detail.jpg"><img src="{{ site.url }}/images/blog/ecore-components-detail-small.jpg"></a>
     <figcaption>The Ecore Components have the following relations, attributes, and operations</figcaption>
 </figure>

-That's the kind of diagrams for which you really want to know a few shortcuts, among others:
+for this kind of diagrams you really want to know a few keyboard shortcuts, among others:

 | ... | ... | ... |
 |Hide element| ![](https://raw.githubusercontent.com/mbats/sirius-blog/master/keyboard/blog/images/computer_key_Ctrl_T.png) + ![](https://raw.githubusercontent.com/mbats/sirius-blog/master/keyboard/blog/images/computer_key_H_T.png) | [->doc](https://www.eclipse.org/sirius/doc/user/diagrams/Diagrams.html#Hidingelements) |